pyhys/minimalmodbus/README.txt

 Example code includes drivers for Eurotherm and Omega process controllers.
 The only dependence is the pySerial module (also pure Python).

-This software supports the 'Modbus RTU' serial communication version of the protocol, and is intended for use on Linux, OS X and Windows platforms.
+This software supports the 'Modbus RTU' and 'Modbus ASCII' serial communication versions of the protocol, and is intended for use on Linux, OS X and Windows platforms.
 It is open source, and has the Apache License, Version 2.0.
 Tested with Python2.7 and Python3.2.